quicwg/base-drafts/draft-ietf-quic-transport.md

 Source Connection ID:

-: The Source Connection ID field follows the SCID Len and is between 0 and 20 bytes in length. {{negotiating-connection-ids}} describes the use of this field in more detail.
+: The Source Connection ID field follows the SCID Length and is between 0 and 20 bytes in length. {{negotiating-connection-ids}} describes the use of this field in more detail.